 Managed detection and response (MDR) use within the healthcare industry is growing.
 Overall, Gartner projects spend to reach $4 billion in the next four years because technology is not enough to defend against today’s and tomorrow’s cyber threats.
 Healthcare organizations need trained security analysts to monitor, investigate, and triage alerts on a 24/7 basis.
 Security professionals in the healthcare industry are turning to MDR services to gain 360-degree visibility into the most vulnerable aspects of their healthcare networks and devices.
-In this blog, we share the main pain points healthcare organizations face when trying to protect themselves from cyberattacks and the questions we recommend asking when evaluating MDR providers.
+In this blog, we share the main pain points healthcare organizations face when trying to protect themselves from cyberattacks and the questions we recommend asking when evaluating managed IT services for healthcare.

 Healthcare is one of the largest and fastest-growing industries that require around-the-clock cybersecurity support.
 Below are the pain points that healthcare organizations face when trying to protect themselves from cyberattacks: